yogthos/lein-sass/README.md

 :sass {:source "sass" :target "css"}
 ```

-then run `lein sass` to compile the assets.
+run `lein sass` to compile the assets

+run `lein sass watch` to watch for changes and recompile files as necessary

 ## License